eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 ##### Description  <!-- omit from toc -->

 This Topic discusses Wallet Unit revocation.
-In particular, it answers the following questions:How can a Wallet Provider revoke a Wallet Unit?During issuance of an attestation, how can an Attestation Provider verify whether a Wallet Unit has been revoked?When requesting attributes from an attestation, how can a Relying Party verify whether a Wallet Unit has been revoked?
+In particular, it answers the following questions: - How can a Wallet Provider revoke a Wallet Unit? - During issuance of an attestation, how can an Attestation Provider verify whether a Wallet Unit has been revoked? - When requesting attributes from an attestation, how can a Relying Party verify whether a Wallet Unit has been revoked?

 In case of a security issue, Article 5e of the [European Digital Identity